tungs/timesnap/README.md

 * <a name="cli-options-selector" href="#cli-options-selector">#</a> Selector: `-S`, `--selector` "*selector*"
     * Crops each frame to the bounding box of the first item found by the [CSS *selector*][CSS selector].
 * <a name="cli-options-stdout" href="#cli-options-stdout">#</a> stdout: `--stdout`
-    * Output images to stdout.
+    * Outputs images to stdout.
 Useful for piping.
 * <a name="cli-options-viewport" href="#cli-options-viewport">#</a> Viewport: `-V`, `--viewport` *dimensions*
     * Viewport dimensions, in pixels.
 For example, `800` (for width) or `800,600` (for width and height).
 * <a name="cli-options-start" href="#cli-options-start">#</a> Start: `-s`, `--start` *n seconds*